Time to make a restoration thread. I think this is a strong contender for the longest ever restoration, 36 years so far...

 This photo was taken around 1995.

-Ernie was parked in the garage before I was born and is around 20 years older than I am.
+The Toledo was parked in the garage before I was born and is around 15 years older than I am.
 I have no experience with classic cars although I am fairly practical and not afraid to read instructions.
 I had never driven a car with a manual choke until a few month ago.
-I started working hard to get Ernie back on the road at the start of 2018.
+I started working hard to get the Toledo back on the road at the start of 2018.
 I didn't know what points, condensers or inches were back then, so it's been quite a learning curve over the last few months